-- This model has many empirical correlations, closure coefficients, auxiliary relations, limiter functions, and blending functions that we did not covered. - The interested reader should refer to references [1,2,3] for a complete description of the model. - Also, for a complete description of the $k-\omega$ SST, the interested reader should refer to references [4,5]. - It is worth mentioning that the correlations used are often proprietary and are calibrated for very specific experiments. - Use transition models only when you are sure that the effect of transition is important and relevant to the flow that you are solving, as these models requires very fine meshes and additional equations.
+- This model has many empirical correlations, closure coefficients, auxiliary relations, limiter functions, and blending functions that we did not cover. - The interested reader should refer to references [1,2,3] for a complete description of the model. - Also, for a complete description of the $k-\omega$ SST, the interested reader should refer to references [4,5]. - It is worth mentioning that the correlations used are often proprietary and are calibrated for very specific experiments. - Use transition models only when you are sure that the effect of transition is important and relevant to the flow that you are solving, as these models requires very fine meshes and additional equations. - There models have the highest level of complexity.